Agnieszkalukasiak/SAFESURGEON/README.md

 - Streamlined Re-verification: The "Submit for Re-verification" functionality simplifies the re-evaluation process, reducing the friction in getting verified and maintaining up-to-date professional credentials.

-## Drop down widged for Education Details
+## Drop Down Widged For Education Details

 ![Drop down widged for Education Details](img/widget.png)